AncientCrimsonSnow/AI-Java/README.md

-# README for AI Game 1 Repository
+# GT1_AI-To-solve-Roundbased-board-Game
+This repository contains the practical part of the Game Technologies 1 (GT1) course

 ## Project Overview
 This repository implements an AI for a turn-based board game developed in Java.
 The AI applies strategic decision-making algorithms to compete effectively in the game.